20 Fastest-Growing Careers (2024)

 - Liberal arts to STEM or business electives.

-And with the pandemic constantly reinventing itself, will brick and mortar learning continue?
+Given the events of the pandemic, will brick-and-mortar learning continue in the future?
 Will experiential, on-demand (”just-in-time”), or other new learning options become more prevalent?

 No one has ever been able to predict the future, not even the BLS.
 Numerical data can be deceptive if it's read as anything other than speculation.
 So perhaps examining the recent past for patterns that either appeal to or horrify us is the best way to guide ourselves into the unknown.